chrisminnick/ai-coding-activity/README.md

 In this part, you'll use your code editor to create the game.

 1. As a team, decide on the rules for your trivia game.
-Use ChatGPT or Copilot to generate ideas for rules.
+Use your AI tool to generate ideas for rules.

    - Suggested prompt: `What are some good ideas for making a trivia game fun?`